reltoom/Memo/README.md

 ### Typography

-Two differenet fonts from Google Fonts were used for this site.
+One type of font from Google Fonts was used for this site.

-* For all titles or headings (black text) [Protest Strike](https://fonts.google.com/specimen/Protest+Strike?query=protest+strike) was used.
-This is a bolder style with smooth curves and easy readablilty.

-* All text areas (darkgreen text - exception is links and labels) have [Protest Riot](https://fonts.google.com/specimen/Protest+Riot?query=protest+riot).
-This is a smooth quill like style which reminded me of calligraphy.
+* For text, Kidz Memo uses [Permanent Marker](https://fonts.google.com/specimen/Permanent+Marker).
+This seemed like a fun 'marker' style that a kid could use.

 ### Future Implementations